seldonian-framework/Tutorials/coming_soon.md

         </li>

         <li>
         Importance sampling variants, such as weighted and per-decision importance sampling.
-In version 1, the standard importance sampling estimator is the only primary objective function avaiable for Seldonian reinforcement algorithms.
+In version alpha, the standard importance sampling estimator is the only primary objective function avaiable for Seldonian reinforcement algorithms.
         </li>

         <li>